dots-platform/skrecovery-app/core-modules/skrecovery/README.md

 * If the password guess is incorrect, the circuit evaluates to a random value.
 ![mpc](assets/README-7e7ab.png)

+## Module Design
+We use [arkworks](https://github.com/arkworks-rs/algebra) for the finite-field arithmetic used in the MPC.
+Since the MPC circuit itself is quite simple, we chose to compute the circuit discretely rather than relying on a separate MPC library such as MP-SPDZ.
+We chose arkworks because members of our group already had prior experience with the library and we knew its capabilities would be sufficient for our project.
+For our client-server model, we bootstrap off the initial template provided in `core-modules/pki`.

 ## Threat Model
 Under the assumption that Alice shards her secret key into `N` shares:
 * Servers are semi-honest: compromised servers will still faithfully execute the protocol.